 And to top it off, software solutions are now starting to integrate AI to give better recommendations.
 From Clickflow and RankScience to Distilled ODN, everyone using AI to make SEO and other forms of marketing easier.

 Heck, BrightEdge can even automate your SEO (or at least a large portion of it).
-Their automated SEO solution increases page views per visit by 60% and provides 21% more keywords on page one.
+Their automated SEO solution increases page views per visit by 60 percent and provides 21 percent more keywords on page one.

-Keep in mind their clients are really big (their software starts in the thousands of dollars per month) so they would probably see better results than most companies, but still, you will see many more software companies leveraging AI in SEO.
+Keep in mind their clients are huge (their software starts in the thousands of dollars per month) so they would probably see better results than most companies, but still, you will see many more software companies leveraging AI in SEO.

 This is being driven by the rise of AI, Rank Brain, and natural language processing.

 Even with Ubersuggest, I’m working on AI that does the SEO for you, so you no longer have to spend endless hours on SEO while saving you thousands of dollars.